Research & Publications

 The Color or wealth in boston

 This report by the Federal Reserve Bank of Boston found that people of color, on average, hold net assets worth $700 compared to $256,500 in net assets held by the average white Bostonian.
-The same report found that 27% of Black Bostonians are "unbanked" (they don't have a bank account) vs. only 8% of white Bostonians.
+They also found 27% of Black Bostonians are "unbanked" (they don't have a bank account) vs. only 8% of white Bostonians.
 Topics like the low rates of homeownership and educational attainment were also covered.

 Boston naacp 2017 equity, access, and opportunity report card